EIN Number: Why Does a Nonprofit Need One?

 So, If the EIN Is Not Proof of Tax Exemption, What Is It?

 An EIN works just like individual Social Security numbers.
 The EIN is formatted like this: 12-3456789.
-It is issued by the IRS and can be used for all of your organization's legal activities, such as opening a bank account, hiring employees, applying for business licenses, and filing tax forms.
+It is issued by the IRS and can be used for all of your organization's legal activities.

 There are other names for the EIN, such as Federal Employer Identification Number (FEIN), and Federal Tax Identification Number (TIN).

-It is just as important to protect your EIN as it is to protect a personal social security number.
+Once obtained, it is just as essential to protect your EIN as it is to protect a personal social security number.
 So guard it carefully.

 How to Apply for an EIN